Hirosaki: Climate

-Hirosaki has a cold humid continental climate (Köppen Dfa) characterized by warm short summers and long cold winters with heavy snowfall.
-The average annual temperature in Hirosaki is 10.5 °C. The average annual rainfall is 1357 mm with September as the wettest month.
-The temperatures are highest on average in August, at around 23.7 °C, and lowest in January, at around -2.3 °C.
+Hirosaki has a humid continental climate (Köppen Dfa) characterized by hot summers and cold winters with heavy snowfall.
+The average annual temperature in Hirosaki is 10.5 °C. The average annual rainfall is 1357 mm with August as the wettest month and April as the driest.
+The temperatures are highest on average in August, at around 23.5 °C, and lowest in January, at around -1.5 °C.

 Demographics

 Per Japanese census data, the population of Hirosaki peaked at around the year 2000 and has declined since then.

 City emblem

 Hirosaki uses a Buddhist manji as its official emblem.
 This came from the flag emblem of Tsugaru clan, the daimyō of Hirosaki Domain during the Edo period.

 History

 Many human-shaped clay figures have been unearthed around the region which date as far back as 12,000 years.
 More of these figures date from the Jomon and Yayoi period.

 The area around Hirosaki formed part of the domains of the Northern Fujiwara in the Heian period; Minamoto no Yoritomo awarded it to the Nanbu clan in the early Kamakura period after the defeat of the Northern Fujiwara (1189).
 During the Sengoku period a local retainer of the Nambu, Ōura Tamenobu, declared his independence (1571) and seized local castles.
 He pledged fealty to Toyotomi Hideyoshi at the Battle of Odawara in 1590, and was confirmed in his holdings with revenues of 45,000 koku.
 He also changed his name to "Tsugaru".
 After siding with Tokugawa Ieyasu at the Battle of Sekigahara, he was re-confirmed in his holdings with a nominal kokudaka of 47,000 koku and he began construction of a castle in Takaoka (present-day Hirosaki).
 This marked the start of Hirosaki Domain under the Tokugawa shogunate.
 His successor, Tsugaru Nobuhira, completed the castle in 1611, but its massive 5-story tenshu was lost to lightning in 1627.
 The domain's kokudaka increased to 100,000 koku in 1628.

 The Tsugaru clan sided with the Satchō Alliance in the Boshin War of the Meiji Restoration, and was rewarded by the new Meiji government with an additional 10,000 koku.
 However, with the abolition of the han system on August 29, 1871, Hirosaki Domain was abolished, and replaced by Hirosaki Prefecture.
 The prefecture was renamed Aomori Prefecture in October of the same year, and the prefectural capital was relocated to the more centrally located Aomori.